imballinst/imballinst.dev/src/pages/blog/publishing-npm-package/index.md

 npm publish
 ```

 If that command is successful, the next time you do `yarn add test-sum` in a project (with `package.json` inside it), it will fetch the `test-sum` library from the NPM registry.
-There you have it, your own library!
+There you have it, your own library published!

 # Advanced steps